 - Another third party.
 Truck drivers and trucking companies aren’t always at fault for big rig crashes.
 Sometimes, another driver, passenger, motorcyclist or pedestrian may be to blame.
 In other cases, a local or federal government agency might be liable for failing to maintain safe roads.

 Texas follows the modified comparative fault rule when it comes to determining negligence in fault, meaning that the amount of damages you can recover for a truck accident can be adjusted based on your perceived degree of fault.
 If you are found to be more than 50 percent responsible for the crash, then you won’t be able to recover any damages under this law.
 For this reason, it’s vital you talk to an experienced and knowledgeable truck accident attorney near you as soon as possible to protect your claim and fight for your rights.

 Truck accident damages and compensation

-At Williams & Brown, we understand how important it is that you receive the maximum amount of compensation possible in order to recover financially from your accident and move on with your life.
+At Brown Trial Firm, we understand how important it is that you receive the maximum amount of compensation possible in order to recover financially from your accident and move on with your life.
 Truck accident losses (known as “damages”) generally fall into 1 of 2 categories: economic and non-economic damages.